Skip to main content

 5. Closed Events are defined as the following:

 a.
-Closed events are normally closed to the general public and/or university community and are sponsored by either a student group/organization or a university department.
+Closed events are normally closed to the general public and/or university community and are sponsored by either a student organization or a university department.
 Such events are open only to members of the sponsoring group and their specifically invited guests.
 Alcoholic beverages may not be possessed at closed events unless prior approval is obtained by the Vice President for Student Affairs.
-Delegated authority for reviewing and approving such requests rests with the Associate Director of the Stamp Student Union.
+Delegated authority for reviewing and approving such requests rests with the Assistant Director for Event & Guest Service's of the Stamp Student Union or their designee.

 b.
 Closed events eligible for “Bring Your Own” beer and wine are defined as follows: